 Attacks that steal, forge, or abuse authentication credentials to move laterally and maintain persistence.

-- Golden Ticket Attack: Forging Kerberos Tickets — Compromising the KRBTGT hash to mint unlimited domain access
+- Golden Ticket Attack: Forging Kerberos Tickets for Unlimited Domain Access — Compromising the KRBTGT hash to mint unlimited domain access

-- MFA Fatigue Attack: Push Notification Spam — Bombarding users with authentication prompts until someone taps approve
+- MFA Fatigue Attack: Spamming Push Notifications Until You Tap Approve — Bombarding users with authentication prompts until someone taps approve

-- SIM Swap Attack: Taking Over Your Phone Number — Social engineering telecom carriers to hijack SMS-based MFA
+- SIM Swap Attack: Taking Over Your Phone Number to Bypass MFA — Social engineering telecom carriers to hijack SMS-based MFA

-- Active Directory Persistence: 5 Ways Attackers Stay Forever — From AdminSDHolder abuse to DCShadow, the techniques that survive password resets
+- Active Directory Persistence: 5 Ways Attackers Stay in Your Domain Forever — From AdminSDHolder abuse to DCShadow, the techniques that survive password resets

 Wireless & IoT